Is It Okay to Feed Cats Tuna?

 So, the verdict is in: and milk is out—at least as a regular part of your kitty’s healthy diet.
 But can you feed your cat tuna?

 Everyone knows about the relationship with cats and fish (that is, our kitties love fish, and fish probably aren’t too fond of cats), but is it safe to pop open a can of tuna when you’re looking for a good kitty treat?

 Wet, protein-rich foods are typically a really great idea for pets.
 It not only keeps meal time interesting for them, but also provides numerous nutritional benefits.
 Foods like tuna can provide high-quality protein, needed moisture (dry-food only diets often leave cats dehydrated), and nutritional diversity that can effectively supplement their normal diet.

-This means tuna should be presented as a treat, but a rare one.
-The high sodium content is also worth mentioning, but again is only really a threat when you overfeed tuna to your kitty.
+With this in mind, tuna should be presented as a treat, but a rare one.
+The high sodium content is also worth noting, but again, is only really a concern when you overfeed tuna to your kitty.

 No Raw Fish!

 So, so many times we’ve seen talks about how cats would eat meat raw in the wild, so they should eat it raw normally, too.
 We’ve even seen medical resources saying it.
 This is not okay.